-Mayon Volcano is iconic mountain with one of the most perfect, symmetric cones in the world.
-Volcano is 2,462 m tall, with very steep (35 – 40 degrees) sides.
-This is one of the most active volcanoes in Philippines and over the last four centuries it has erupted at least 48 times.
+Mayon Volcano is an iconic mountain with one of the most perfect, symmetric cones in the world.
+This volcano is 2,462 m tall, with very steep (35 – 40 degrees) sides.
+This is one of the most active volcanoes in the Philippines and over the last four centuries it has erupted at least 48 times.

-Volcano is active up to this day – last classic eruption took place in 2009, but violent phreatic eruption (caused by the explosion of groundwater vapor) took place in 2013.
+Volcano is active up to this day – last classic eruption took place in 2009, but violent phreatic eruption, which was caused by the explosion of groundwater vapor, took place in 2013.

-Few hours later the dust subsided and light reached the former site of Cagsawa and other local towns.
-Sight was terrible – five towns were completely destroyed, ground was covered with bodies of dead and wounded people.
-Layer of hot ashes covered the land which some hours earlier was lush and green, in some places layer was up to 9 m thick.
+A few hours later the dust subsided and light reached the former site of Cagsawa and other local towns.
+The sight was terrible – five towns were completely destroyed, the ground was covered with bodies of dead and wounded people.
+A layer of hot ashes covered the land which some hours earlier was lush and green, in some places layer was up to 9 m thick.
 The site of the nearby Budiao town changed beyond recognition – only the tops of coconut palms perched out from the layer of ash.

-It is not possible to tell how many people died in this catastroph.
-Some written sources of those times mention that at least 12 thousands died, although now a more subtle figure of 1,200 – 2,200 victims is mentioned.
+It is not possible to tell how many people died in this catastrophe.
+Some written sources of those times mention that at least 12 thousand died, although now a more subtle figure of 1,200 – 2,200 victims is mentioned.

 Death in the church